tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Internal name: `old_mines`
 * Tank modifiers (new): half shooting cooldown (stacks)

 Identical to Mines, except the shooting speed multiplier stacks (because that's how all powers worked in JS Tanks).
-Was necessary to recreate the feel in the Mine Heaven level.
+Was necessary to recreate the feel of the center powerup in the Mine Heaven level.

 ## Shotgun